Chuksremi15/pop-up-store/README.md

 npx create-eth@latest -e chuksremi15/pop-up-store:main

+## About

+Pop-up-store extension used to collect payment for items/item.
+This approach can be applied for ticketing, niche item like art and lots more.
+The price verification of the item is done using a mapping of the item Id to the Item price in the contract.
+For a more complex use-case, setting up a Chainlink Node to collect price data off-chain is recommended.
+Eth price to verify if the correct value of eth is sent for an item is done using a chainlink price aggregator.
+The aggregator address shipped in the deploy script is for sepolia, be sure to check if you intend to ship to mainnet.
+The contract allows to add more payment token(stables).
+If you intend to add non-stables, writing a function similar to paywitheth in the contract will suffice.

-## Documentation for pop-up-store
+## Documentation

 Moved the contract files from the [packages/hardhat/pop-up-store-contracts] directory to [packages/hardhat/contracts] directory

 for contract test file.
 Link to original directory when extension was created from

-This extension is shipped with a really cool monument extended, to use add the code below to the extend object inside theme object of your tailwind.config.js
+This extension is shipped with a really cool monument extended font, to use add the code below to the extend object inside theme object of your tailwind.config.js

 ```javascript